Alek010/iExcelNetwork/README.md

 # iExcelNetwork
 iExcelNetwork is an Excel VSTO add-in written in C# designed to build network visualizations using the [vis.js](https://visjs.org) network library.

+The iExcelNetwork does not require an internet connection and does not send data outside the local machine to build the network.

 ## iExcelNetwork Proof of Concept (PoC)
 The current PoC has basic functionality:
 * Select a range.